Impetus/couverture/README.md

          2. Pre generate jacoco.xml or coverage.xml for your project

          3. Tool is available as a Plugin to SonarQube.
-To generate sonar report with USSC tool follow these steps :
+To generate sonar report with USSCC tool follow these steps :

-                  * Place USSC-plugin jar at sonarqube-X.X.X/extensions/plugins
+                  * Place USSCC-plugin jar at sonarqube-X.X.X/extensions/plugins

                   * Start SonarQube server